Nick Köster: Professional rugby

 In October 2012, it was announced that he would join Bath.
 He scored his first try for his new club against Italian team Calvisano in the Amlin Challenge Cup.

-He joined then RFU Championship club Bristol on a season long loan from August 2013, which evolved into Nick earning a permanent contract with Bristol, aiding them in their promotion to the Aviva Premiership in 2016.
+Köster joined then RFU Championship club Bristol on a season long loan from August 2013, which evolved into Nick earning a permanent contract with Bristol, aiding them in their promotion to the Aviva Premiership in 2016.

-In 2014 Nick became an ambassador for Project Zulu, a UK based charity running educational development projects in the Madadeni township, KZN, South Africa.
-During Project Zulu’s 2015 and 2016 UK Choir Tours Nick arranged for the South Africa choir to perform on the pitch at half time of Bristol games.
-He and his wife have also hosted young people from Madadeni during Project Zulu fundraising choir tours in 2015 and 2016.
+In 2014, Nick became an ambassador for Project Zulu, a UK based charity running educational development projects in the Madadeni township, KZN, South Africa.
+During Project Zulu’s 2015 and 2016 UK Choir Tours Nick arranged for the South African choir to perform on the pitch at half time of Bristol games.
+He and his wife had also hosted young people from Madadeni during Project Zulu fundraising choir tours in 2015 and 2016.

 Prior to the 2017/18 Aviva Premiership season, Koster was one of several players released by Bristol.

+University sport and study

-Soon after leaving Bristol, Koster joined Cambridge University to study an MSt in Social Innovation.
-He also joined the famous Universities' rugby team for the 2017-2018 rugby season.
+Soon after leaving Bristol, Köster joined Cambridge University to study an MSt in Social Innovation.
+He also joined the famous university's rugby team for the 2017-2018 rugby season.
 Bringing plentiful professional experience to the entirely amateur first team, made up of students.
-On the 19 January 2018 Koster was named as men's captain for the Cambridge University R.U.F.C.
+On 19 January 2018, Koster was named as men's captain for the Cambridge University R.U.F.C.
 2018 rugby season.

+Death

+Köster died on 12 July 2023, at the age of 34.
+His cause of death was suicide while receiving mental health treatment in Norfolk.

+Legacy

+In 2024, the Cambridge University Rugby Football Club announced the Nick Koster Social Innovation Scholarship for prospective students interested in pursuing social innovation studies at Cambridge.